-We have entered into severance agreements with each of our other named executive officers.

-If we voluntarily terminate the employment of any such officer without "cause" (and other than as a result of his death or disability) or if he resigns for "good reason," as defined in the applicable severance agreement, provided that such officer complies with certain conditions (including execution of a general waiver and release of claims), then he will be entitled to the benefits summarized below.
+As of December 31, 2022, we had entered into severance agreements with each of our other named executive officers except for Dr. Bodor and Mr. Ryaboy.
+If we voluntarily terminate the employment of any such officer without "cause" (and other than as a result of his death or disability) or if he resigns for "good reason," as defined in the applicable severance agreement, provided that such officer complies with certain conditions (including execution of a general waiver and release of claims and execution of a restrictive covenants agreement with respect to non-disclosure and non-competition) described in the applicable severance agreement, then he will be entitled to the benefits summarized below.

-If such officer's employment with us terminates at a time other than during the period from the date of a change in control to the 18-month anniversary of the Change in Control (the "transition period"), and if the termination is a qualifying termination, then, subject to certain conditions:
+If such officer's employment with us terminates at a time other than during the period from the date of a change in control to the 18-month anniversary of the Change in Control (the "transition period"), and if the termination is a gualifying termination, then, subject to certain conditions:

-- we will pay such officer an amount equal to his annualized base salary (the "severance") in substantially equal installments in accordance with our regular payroll practices over the 12-month period immediately following the termination date, subject to limited exceptions; - we will pay such officer a pro rata cash incentive payment amount, payable in a lump sum; - we will pay our share of premiums due for such officer and his eligible dependents for the first 12 months of coverage under COBRA (the "COBRA benefit"); and - if such officer has any unvested equity-based awards as of the termination date, a pro rata portion of any unvested awards scheduled to vest on the next anniversary of the grant date will vest immediately.
+- we will pay such officer an amount equal to his annualized base salary (the "severance") in substantially equal installments in accordance with our regular payroll practices over the 12-month period immediately following the termination date, subject to limited exceptions; - · we will pay such officer a pro rata cash incentive payment amount, payable in a lump sum; - we will pay our share of premiums due for such officer and his eligible dependents for the first 12 months of coverage under COBRA (the "COBRA benefit"); and - if such officer has any unvested equity-based awards as of the termination date, a pro rata portion of any unvested awards scheduled to vest on the next anniversary of the grant date will vest immediately.